 Properties of addition define in what ways we can add the given integers.
 “Addition” is one of the basic arithmetic operations in Mathematics.
 The addition is the process of adding things together.
 To add the numbers together, the sign “+” is used.
-The numbers which are going to add are called “addends” and the result which we are going to obtain is called “sum”.
+The numbers we are going to add are called “addends” and the result that we are going to obtain is called “sum”.
 The addition process involves two or more addends which can be any digit number.
-Addends can be any numbers such as positive integer, a negative integer, fractions and so on.
-The properties of addition are used in many algebraic equations in order to reduce the complex expressions into a simpler form.
+Addends can be any numbers such as a positive integer, a negative integer, fractions and so on.
+The properties of addition are used in many algebraic equations in order to reduce complex expressions into a simpler form.
 These properties are very helpful to the students as these properties obey all kinds of numbers.
 Here, we are going to discuss the important properties of addition with definitions and examples.